hiimluck3r/KeepInventory/README.md

 * Article Recognition: The system also provides the ability to identify articles based on their last characters, simplifying the search process.

-* Software Register: KeepInventory includes a software register feature, allowing users to keep track of installed software on the equipment.
+* Software Register: KeepInventory includes a software register feature, allowing users to keep track of shared software.

-* User Notes: Users can add notes to equipment entries, providing additional information or reminders.
+* User Notes: Users can add notes, providing additional information or reminders.

-* Backup Functionality: The system facilitates downloading and uploading backups in .csv table format, ensuring data integrity and availability.
+* Backups: The system facilitates downloading and uploading backups in .csv table format, ensuring data integrity and availability.

 In the future, an enhancement is planned to incorporate a separate container with Telegram Local API.
 This addition will significantly increase the capacity for transferring data volumes, up to 2GB.
 Consequently, it will simplify the process of downloading and uploading data, particularly for full PostgreSQL backups and software storage on the server.
 </details>